-11 Comments
+39 Comments

-Nov 1Liked by The Anti Empire Project
+The Anti Empire Project's avatar

 Anyone who swims with the NED isn't doing their mind any favors, that money eats the soul.
 Coates, James Baldwin play a pernicious role of sitting in an elite corner washing the dirty laundry in limited public view, so the West can point to it's competitors as failing to do the same (ignoring that literature and methods of resolving conflicts in other cultures are rarely translated for viewing in the West, again, unless they serve NED values).
 When it comes to driving a solution, they are about as illuminating as a Hollywood movie on Malcom X.